How To Manage Food Refusal in Children With Autism

 Autism and Food Refusal - Common Causes

 First, let’s start by understanding why children on the spectrum are extremely particular when it comes to their food choices.
-Some common reasons for this type of behavior include:

 • Sensory sensitivity